kkredit/confronting-wicked-crypto/reading/unread/ea-policy/DeepDiveintoCryptoExceptionalAccessMandatesEffectiveorConstitutionalPickOne.md

 # Deep Dive into Crypto “Exceptional Access” Mandates: Effective or Constitutional—Pick One

 - Summary:
+  - Argument that workarounds either make EA ineffective or illegal
 - Purpose:
 - Premises:
 - Contributions: